StoreConnect/sensorthings-api-deployment/deployment/helm/frost-server/README.md

 ## Configuration

-As any Helm chart, the default configuration is defined to the associated [values.yaml](./values.yaml) file and can be overriden by either using the `--values` or `--set` `helm install` option.
+As any Helm chart, the default configuration is defined to the associated [values.yaml](./values.yaml) file and can be overridden by either using the `--values` or `--set` `helm install` option.
 For instance:

     $ helm install --values myvalues.yaml storeconnect/frost-server
     $ helm install --set externalIp=1.2.3.4 modules.http.replicas=4 storeconnect/frost-server